 The editor is our text editing and formatting tool that allows you to create the body of your contracts.
 It includes different features, some of which are exclusive to Contractbook.

-What options for document editing can I use?
+What options for contract editing can I use?

 - These two buttons allow you to instantly undo your last edit or redo and return to the instance before the change.